vasileboris/nvim-cheat-sheet/docs/vim/vimtutor.md

       v
 ```

+## Save changes

+Save the file with changes and exit Vim with: `:wq <ENTER>`

 ## Insert

 ### Before character

-1. Move the cursor on top of the character before you want to insert text.
+* Move the cursor on top of the character before you want to insert text.
-2. Press `i` to insert text.
+* Press `i` to insert text.

 ### After character

-1. Move the cursor on top of the character after you want to insert text.
+* Move the cursor on top of the character after you want to insert text.
-2. Press `a` to insert text.
+* Press `a` to insert text.

 ### Before line

-1. Move the cursor to the line where you want to append text.
+* Move the cursor to the line where you want to append text.
 It does not matter on what character the cursor is in that line.
-2. Press `I` to insert text.
+* Press `I` to insert text.

 ### After line

-1. Move the cursor to the line where you want to append text.
+* Move the cursor to the line where you want to append text.
 It does not matter on what character the cursor is in that line.
-2. Press `A` to insert text.
+* Press `A` to insert text.

 ### New line

-1. Press `o` to insert new line below the cursor.
+* Press `o` to insert new line below the cursor.
-2. Press `O` to insert new line above the cursor.
+* Press `O` to insert new line above the cursor.

 ## Delete

 ### Delete a character

-1. Move the cursor until it is on top of the character you want to delete.
+* Move the cursor until it is on top of the character you want to delete.
-1. Press `x` to delete the character under the cursor.
+* Press `x` to delete the character under the cursor.

 ### Delete a word

-1. Move the cursor to the beginning of a word that needs to be deleted.
+* Move the cursor to the beginning of a word that needs to be deleted.
-2. Type `dw` to make the word disappear.
+* Type `dw` to make the word disappear.

 ### Delete to the end of line

-1. Move the cursor to the place on the that needs to be deleted.
+* Move the cursor to the place on the that needs to be deleted.
-2. Type `d$` to delete to the end of the line.
+* Type `d$` to delete to the end of the line.

+## Operators & motions

+### Delete

+Many commands that change text are made from an operator and a motion.
+The format for a delete command with the `d` delete operator is as follows:

+`d motion`

+Where:

+* d - is the delete operator.
+* motion - is what the operator will operate on (listed below).

+A short list of motions:

+* w - until the start of the next word, EXCLUDING its first character.
+* e - to the end of the current word, INCLUDING the last character.
+* $ - to the end of the line, INCLUDING the last character.

+### Use a count for a motion

+Typing a number before a motion repeats it that many times:

+* Type `2w` to move the cursor two words forward.
+* Type `3e` to move the cursor to the end of the third word forward.
+* Type  `0` (zero) to move to the start of the line.
+* Type `d2w` to delete the two words.

-### Save changes
+### Delete lines

-Save the file with changes and exit Vim with: `:wq <ENTER>`
+* Type `dd` to delete the line.
+* Type `2dd` to delete two lines.

-## TBD ...
+## Undo command

+* Type `u` to undo the last command executed.
+* Type `U` to return the line to its original state.
+* Type `CTRL-R` (keeping CTRL key pressed while hitting R) a few times to redo the commands (undo the undos).